Impesud/ai-finops-platform/README.md

 ## 📖 Overview

-The **AI FinOps Platform** centralizes, normalizes and visualizes cloud cost data across AWS, Azure and GCP.
+**AI FinOps Platform** is an AI-powered platform for cloud cost optimization and forecasting.
+Built with FastAPI, Python, and modern MLOps tools, it allows teams to track multi-cloud usage (AWS, Azure, GPC), detect anomalies, and predict future expenses using real-time data and machine learning.

 Key features:

 - Unified ingestion pipelines for each provider
 - Powerful REST API with FastAPI & OpenAPI docs